 - Fictions of Home: Narratives of Alienation and Belonging, 1850-2000.
 Schweizer Anglistische Arbeiten / Swiss Studies in English 143.
-Tübingen: Narr Francke Attempto, forthcoming.
+Tübingen: Narr Francke Attempto, 2018.
 [Includes discussions of Steven Spielberg's E. T.: The Extra-Terrestrial, Herman Melville's Moby-Dick: or, The Whale, George Eliot's The Mill on the Floss, Virginia Woolf's Mrs. Dalloway, William Faulkner's Absalom, Absalom!, Pat Barker's Union Street, and Jeffrey Eugenides's The Virgin Suicides.]

 - "Dissecting Sacrificial Logic: Markus Werner's Bis bald, Hartmann von Aue's Der arme Heinrich, and the Ethics of Intentional Suffering."
 Making Sacrifices - Opfer bringen: Visions of Sacrifice in European and American Cultures - Opfervorstellungen in europäischen und amerikanischen Kulturen.
 Eds.
 Nicholas Brooks and Gregor Thuswaldner.
 Symphilologus 1.
 Vienna: New Academic Press, 2016.
 160-178.
 [Proposes a structural model of sacrifice and illustrates its usefulness in the analysis of Markus Werner's 1992 novel and its key intertext, Hartman von Aue's medieval tale.]